← Back to Orinode

 Hausa is spoken by approximately 70 million people across Nigeria, Niger, Cameroon, Ghana, Sudan, and the Hausa diaspora — making it one of the largest African languages by speaker count.
 Yet global voice AI systems treat it as an afterthought:

-Orinode's Hausa ASR is part of the Aria v1 multilingual Speech-LLM stack:
+Orinode's Hausa ASR is part of the Maraba v1 multilingual Speech-LLM stack:

 Measured performance (May 2026)